natrastellar/roolah/README.md

 # Roolah

-A budgeting and productivity app for neurodivergent brains.
+A budgeting and productivity app.